Ahmedm2002/learning-Angular/README.md

 ```
 onClick(){
-  this.onBtnClick.emit('Value passed to parent from chid')
+  this.onBtnClick.emit('Value passed to parent from child')
 }
 ```